-If you are traveling for the holidays, especially to see family, that adds another whole layer of stress, routine disruption, exhaustion, and potentially physical pain.
-And explaining your wellness needs to others can be a slog.
-I’m headed to Colorado for Thanksgiving to meet my partner’s family for the first time and I CANNOT WAIT to explain coffee enemas to them.
+If you are traveling for the holidays, especially to see family, that can add an additional layer of stress, routine disruption, exhaustion, and physical pain.
+Explaining your wellness needs to others can feel like a slog.
+I’m headed to Colorado for Thanksgiving to meet my partner’s family for the first time and I CANNOT WAIT to explain coffee enemas to them!

 So what is a spoonie to do to find some holiday cheer in all the madness?

 Here are six actions you can take to bring some ease, and maybe even joy, to your holiday experience:

 Make yourself a survival kit.
 What are the things that bring you joy and make you feel better?
 Think: favorite scarf/socks/shirt, essential oils, pump up or chill out playlist, tiger balm, favorite teas, photographs, a handwritten note from a sweetie or best buddy, etc. I keep a list on hand of things that make me feel better when I’m not at my best.
 It’s surprisingly easy to forget what works in a low moment.

 Create your own holiday rituals.
 This could be for you and just you, like blowing bubbles once a day or getting together with your chosen family.
 If you do something with others, make sure it meets your needs and preferences, i.e. zombie B movie marathon with paleo-only snacks.
 It really can be anything!